By Janice A. Jones | Last updated January 15, 2019

-There is much debate about grain free dog foods both from owners who love these foods to professionals that suggest that all grains are fine and should be a natural part of a healthy dog diet.
+There is much debate about grain free dog foods from owners who love these foods to those that suggest that all grains are fine and should be a natural part of a healthy dog diet, period, end of debate.
+While both sides are digging in with their respective opinions, a new development has spread like wildfire over the internet.

-On the one hand, those that prefer grain-free, suggest that grain free formulas are more natural, more like the ancestral diet of dogs.
+On the one hand, those that prefer grain-free, suggest that grain free formulas are more natural, and more like the ancestral diet of dogs.
 They make the point that dogs are carnivores and any plant-based portion of the diet should be limited.
+This has since been debunked by science.
+As it turns out, dogs have developed the ability to digest grains overtime.
+1

 The most common grains used in dog foods are corn, wheat, soy, and white rice.
 They are cheap and they can provide an extra amount of plant-based protein.

 Look at a dog food label with a high protein percentage?
 Looks great, doesn't it?
-But look a little closer and you'll find that the food high in protein actually contains plant based protein such as found in corn and wheat, with little in the way of actual animal protein such as chicken, lamb, or fish.
+But look a little closer and you'll find that the food high in protein actually contains plant based protein such as found in corn and wheat, with little in the way of actual animal protein such as chicken, beef, or fish, the type of protein needed most by dogs.

 Some foods have been found to cause some intolerance or sensitivities (not